El-Immigrante/El-Immigrante/README.md

 <div align="center">
 <h1> Hi, I Exist! </h1>
 </div>

-I'm PieBoi, You can call me Pie, I kinda just sit in my corner of the internet and develop my own things in Java, Python, and JavaScript.
-I sometimes do graphic design, sometimes "art", and content creation occasionally.
-Persona de Horchata Certificada.
+I'm PieBoi, you can call me Pie, I'm a Software Developer, Mechanic, Designer, Illustrator and Animator.

+I Used to do more art stuff, including some interesting side jobs, but I have not been active in these communities since November of 2022

+Certified Horchata Person (Mexican & I speak Spanish).

 ### Coding Langs:
 - **Lua** 6yrs,